 For Your Eyes Only

-For Your Eyes Only is a simple stealth 3rd person stealth game created in Unreal with C++.
+For Your Eyes Only is a simple stealth 3rd person stealth game created in Unreal with C++, developed over the course of 70 hours for the Grads In Games Search For A Star Competition 2021.

-The video shows: Easy to set up AI guards following placed waypoints.
+The showcase includes: Easy to set up AI guards following placed waypoints & Cameras looking at placed points.
 Player detection using the AIPerception system.
 GameState interaction by the Top Secret Documents and the maze entrances and exits.

-Built from a template project containing a maze generator, my largest development pillar is to make any maze simple to work into the stealth game I create.
-To this end, every tool I create (with content designers in mind) is easy to place, including the maze entrances and exits, the Top Secret Documents and guards.
+Built from a template project containing a maze generator, my largest development pillar was to make any (potentially randomly) generated maze simple to mould into a level for the game.
+To this end, every mechanic I created (with content designers in mind) is easy to place, including the maze entrances and exits, the Top Secret Documents, guards, and security cameras.

 Applying Adaptive Programming to Games Mechanics

-My project is focused around constructing the basis for a tool to apply adaptive programming concepts to the construction and adaptation of games mechanics, similar to how ScriptEase did for Neverwinter Nights.
+My Final Year Project (Dissertation) was focused around constructing the basis for a tool to apply adaptive programming concepts to the construction and adaptation of games mechanics, similar to how ScriptEase did for Neverwinter Nights.

-The project will use a Python parser for schema’d JSON/XML files to construct and make alterations to C++ classes and the Unreal Editor Instance through the exposed Python scripting environment.
-Mechanics will be constructed from a pre-written collection of mechanic classes, designed to utilize advanced features of Unreal Engine in the most correct way possible.
+The tool is intended to take the form of an Unreal Engine Plugin to use the Unreal Engine JSON utilities in parsing schema’d JSON/XML files to dynamically generate and make alterations to C++ classes, restarting the editor to have these appear in a single button press.
+Mechanics are constructed from a pre-written collection of mechanic classes, designed to utilize features of Unreal Engine in the most correct way possible.